gajanan43/Basic_DO/Shell_Script.md

 ## 4)How back to the previous directory?
-    cd ..               ->Back to the previous directory cd ../..            ->By using this we can back two preivous directory cd first/second     ->By using this we can go inside or ahead two next directory
+    cd ..               ->Back to the previous directory cd ../..            ->we can back two preivous directory cd first/second     ->we can go inside or ahead two next directory

 ## 5) How to list the files & folders?
     ls                  -> will show all files